 “I feel privileged and humbled to be able to observe humanity it all its rich complexity heal and transform within this amazing healing art.”
 She’s certified as both a Waves Level and Heartbeat Level facilitator and travels the globe “teaching wherever the calling invites me.”

 Coming soon on April 6th at the Horsebridge Arts Centre in Whitstable, UK, you’ve got an opportunity to join in BodyJazz, “a three-hour investigation of immersive movement that focuses on the language of each body part, opening up instinctive and creative expression, unlocking your unique dances.”
-Unfold into your body’s wisdom, dance deep into your spontaneous and freestyle dance, and move from ‘doing’ to ‘being’.
+Unfold into your body’s wisdom, dance deep into your spontaneous and freestyle dance, let your hair or long hair wigs freestyle and move from ‘doing’ to ‘being’.

 Then make your travel plans to Rome right away for Barefoot Love Letters, a 5-day Heartbeat Retreat at the epic Borgo Paola at Bracciano’s Lake in Rome, Italy.
 Borgo Paola is a beautiful healing arts centre with refined accommodation, pool and outdoor theatre, surrounded by spectacular nature, where you will walk amongst the trees, and be held by the wisdom, healing and nurturing that nature offers.